What is the Territorial Sea Plan?

 Access the Rocky Habitat Web Mapping Tool here:

-The new Rocky Habitat Web Mapping Tool contains a wealth of coastal resource information, and provides an opportunity for interested members of the public to generate and submit proposals for coordinated management changes to Oregon's marine rocky habitats.
+The Rocky Habitat Web Mapping Tool contains a wealth of coastal resource information, and provides an opportunity for interested members of the public to generate and submit proposals for coordinated management changes to Oregon's marine rocky habitats.
 Site designation proposals collected by this tool will be reviewed for potential incorporation into the Rocky Habitat Management Strategy.

 Read more: Updating the Rocky Habitat Management Strategy, May 2023